Vorticode/solarite/docs/index.md

 #### Efficient List Updates

-When youadd another element to the `items` list (or if you changed/removed one) and call `render()`, Solarite only redraws the changed elements.
+When you update the `items` list and call `render()`, Solarite only redraws the changed elements.

-**Important**: Nested template literals must also have the `h` prefix.
-Without this prefix, they'll be rendered as escaped text instead of HTML elements.
+**Important**: Nested template literals must also have the `h` prefix, or they'll be rendered as escaped text.
 Try removing the `h` from line 15 to see what happens.

 ### Scoped Styles